 As a reminder, the suit of wands is driven by masculine energy and usually represents willpower, change, and an impulse to create and make something new.
 Scholars and academics have connected the suit of wands to the classical element of fire, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the Page of Wands
+Upright Page of Wands

 The Page of Wands is a young man wearing elaborate clothes, with a round hat on his head, and carrying a long staff to represent the symbol of his suit.
 From the way he stands and his body language, he seems to be halfway through some kind of speech or proclamation, like an ancient bard or herald.